Like everyone else, I have an “overrated movies” list. And if I had to make a top 20, Fargo would make it onto that list, easily.

 If I had to pick two moments in which it was clear that Fargo was a misfired attempt at mimicking Tarantino, it would have to be the infamous wood chipper scene and the backyard scene in which the two kidnappers laugh at their victim as they watch her stumble blindly into obstacles in their backyard.

 On the surface, these two scenes look like something that could’ve come out of a Quentin Tarantino movie.
-But if you’re familiar with Tarantino’s work, you know that though he wants viewers to identify with immoral people as protagonists, he never encourages viewers to identify with them as they’re committing evil.
+But if you’re familiar with Tarantino’s work, you know that though he wants viewers to see immoral people as protagonists and maybe even feel sorry for them, he never encourages viewers to identify with them or their actions.
 There was never one moment in Pulp Fiction when, as much as you loved Samuel L. Jackson’s character, you felt an affinity with him as a murderer.
 If anything, the movie forced you to experience his violent acts from the position of his victims so that as much as you liked him, you were terrified of him.

 Also, although Tarantino has always injected dark humor in his movies regarding terrible situations, the situations themselves are never played for laughs.
 Having Tarantino’s character in Pulp Fiction rant about “Dead N***** Storage” wasn’t to laugh over the fact that a black character had been killed in the previous scene.
-It was the phrase itself, as well as his delivery when he said it, that made it funny.
+The humor stemmed from the phrase itself, as well as Tarantino’s delivery.

 Lastly, the violence in Tarantino’s movies may be shocking, but the most graphic scenes are always so over the top and stylized to the point where it loses whatever sadistic quality it might’ve had if he had played it completely straight.